jay-joshy/allergyguide/docs/oit_calculator_presentation.md

 <!-- end_slide -->

-# What's Next for the OIT Calculator?
+# Action items for OIT Calculator

 <!-- list_item_newlines: 2 -->

-- **Enhanced Safety Features:**
+- **Review and add more Warning Rules:**
+  - Review current rules
   - Add warnings for excessively high target protein doses (e.g., >5000mg).
 - **Improved Patient Handouts:**
-  - Expand the PDF export to include comprehensive patient-facing information about home OIT administration, side effects, emergency
+  - Expand the PDF export to include comprehensive patient-facing information about home OIT administration, side effects, emergency protocols, etc.
 - **Adding more custom food and protocols**
+  - Pending more beta testing for bugs
+- **QI project**
+  - Reaching out to allergists (BCCH, ARISE) who would be interested
+- **Rounding**: only integers for mls?
+For some families, having to measure .1 ml resolution difficult?
+  - Offer as a toggle?

 <!-- end_slide -->